 How a diamond sparkles and the intensity with which it reflects and refracts light comes down to the delicate quality of its angles.
 The cut is one of the most important aspects to consider when choosing a diamond because it will bring out its true fire and scintillation.

 Sometimes confused with the diamond’s shape (such as round, emerald, princess, radiant or cushion) the final cut and polish can vary significantly depending on the cutter.
-The actual shape is important too however this really does come down to personal preference.
-It’s how that shape is cut that matters more.
+The actual shape is important too, however this really does come down to personal preference.
+It is how that shape is cut that matters more.

 Master cutters take hours to study and analyse a diamond to ensure each facet is polished to perfect symmetry and proportion to capture its lustre and brilliance.
 The entire process can take several days.